Private Donor Awards and Scholarships

 Student Emergency Fund

 Students in need of emergency assistance, must apply through the Office of Student Affairs.
-The student then proceeds to Institutional Advancement (IA) with the approved paperwork.
 Awards will be made on a case by case basis.
 The student's matriculation rate and grade point average and other documentation may be taken into consideration.

 Award Probation, Extension, and Expiration